e271828e/Flight.jl/docs/notes/design/framework_design.md

   forbids for wires (which bans deep paths into generic children *even where the concrete instantiation would resolve them*), brittle under substitution for reasons the aircraft's contract never promised anything about, and it leaves the root face list lying about what can halt a run.
-This also confirms the output-device face-binding precedent (§17.4) rather than leaving it on a slope.
+Output devices are not a counterexample but the other half of the same doctrine (v0.22): their reads are diagnostic — snapshot-path bindings, §12.2/§17.4 — while `stop_on` is the one read that changes what the run does, which is exactly why it alone must speak the contract.

 The wall-clock channel — GUI stop button, device handle, code — is orthogonal and untouched: that is the control plane's operator path.
 The sim-time,